charlessu800/MMv3/docs/IrEncoderLab.md

 def leftEncoderRisingEdge():
     global position # access global position
-    """TODO increment or decrement position depending on which way the motor is spinning"""
+    """TODO increment or decrement position depending on which way the motor is spinning Try experimenting with the instance variables of a and b (we only need either a or b).
+Refer to the waveform code from earlier for an idea, think about rising edges"""

 while True:
     a_val = a.value